Läther

-Läther (/lɛðɜr/, or "Leather") is the sixty-fifth official album by Frank Zappa.
+Läther (/lɛðɜr/, or "Leather") is the sixty-fifth official album by American musician Frank Zappa.
 It was released posthumously as a three-CD set on Rykodisc in 1996.
 The album's title is derived from bits of comic dialog that link the songs.
 Zappa also explained that the name is a joke, based on "common bastardized pronunciation of Germanic syllables by the Swiss."

 Läther integrates many aspects of Zappa's musical oeuvre — heavy rock, orchestral works, and complex jazz flavored instrumentals, along with Zappa's distinctive electric guitar solos and satirical lyrics, all edited together in a seemingly random way.